yamka-app/backend/README.md

 ## Structure
 This project consists of three main parts, all of which are open-source, distributed and horizontally scalable:
   - Custom code (business logic) in the Erlang programming language
-  - Database storage managed by Apache Cassandra
+  - Database storage and search managed by Elassandra (a merge of Apache Cassandra and Elasticsearch)
   - User-uploaded file storage managed by GlusterFS

 ## Running